CarlGao4/mscz-to-video/README.md

 1. Clone this repo.
 There are two required files: `mscz2video.py` (Conversion commandline interface script) and `convert_core.py` (Conversion codes), so you can also just download these two files directly and put them in the same directory.
 2. Create a MuseScore file.
 You can use the provided example file `Flower Dance.mscz` (Requires MuseScore 4.4 or later)
 3. If you don't want your video to scroll, you need to set your page ratio same as your video resolution.
 You can do this by going to `Format` → `Page Settings` → `Page Size` → `Custom` → `Width` and `Height` to your desired ratio.
-Please do not change them too small as the default output size is 330 dpi for PNG and 360 dpi for SVG.
+Please do not change them too small as the default output size is 360 dpi.
 You can also change `Staff space` and add new lines to make each page shows better.
 Personally, I'd also recommend setting `Format` → `Style` → `Header & Footer` to make odd/even pages have the same header and footer.
 4. Prepare FFmpeg and MuseScore.
 You can install them using your package manager, or download [MuseScore](https://musescore.org) and [FFmpeg Windows Build By Gyan.dev](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip).
 Find the path to `ffmpeg` and `MuseScore` executable.
 You need to set the path to `ffmpeg` and `MuseScore` with `--ffmpeg-path` and `--musescore-path` respectively later.
 5. Before converting the file, you may need to learn some basic usage of FFMpeg as this script only passes frames and output file name to FFMpeg and the frames are in `RGB24` format but usually videos are encoded in `YUV420p` format.
 You may also read help of this script by running `python3 mscz2video.py --help` as it has a lot of options to customize the output video.
 Refer to [Command Line Arguments](#command-line-arguments) for more information.
 6. Now you can convert the file by running `python3 mscz2video.py "Flower Dance.mscz" "Flower Dance.mp4" --ffmpeg-path "path/to/ffmpeg" --musescore-path "path/to/MuseScore" --start-offset 1 --end-offset 5 -r 30 -s 1920x1080 -j 4 --smooth-cursor "--" -i "Flower Dance.flac" -c:v libx265 -b:v 768k -c:a aac -b:a 128k -pix_fmt yuv420p -tag:v hvc1` to create a video with 30 fps, 1920x1080 resolution, 1 second wait time before the first note, 5 seconds wait time after the last note, 4 parallel jobs, smooth cursor movement, and encoded with libx265 and aac codec, just like the video above.
 This script does not automatically add audio to the video, so I added the audio file by passing additional arguments to ffmpeg (all arguments after `"--"` will not be parsed and are passed to ffmpeg directly).
 Remember to export the audio file from MuseScore first manually.